IgniteUI/help-topics/topics/02_Controls/igCategoryChart/11_CategoryChart_Transition_In_Animations.md

 # Transition In Animations

 This feature allows you to animate the series as it loads a new data source.
 The available animation differs depending on the type of series involved.
-For example, the column series animates by rising from the x-axis, a line series animates by drawing from the y-axis. resizes allowing for the title and subtitle information.
+For example, the column series animates by rising from the x-axis, a line series animates by drawing from the y-axis.
+The chart resizes allowing for the title and subtitle information.

 ### In this topic